slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
 -- Bershere's Formula for Failure*
-> *'Rather than steering your life to avoid surprises, aim directly for them.'
+> *"Rather than steering your life to avoid surprises, aim directly for them."
 -- Kevin Kelly*
 > *"If you are not failing every now and again, it's a sign you're not doing anything very innovative."
 -- Woody Allen*
-> *'Three things you need: The ability to not give up something till it works, the ability to give up something that does not work, and the trust in other people to help you distinguish between the two.' -- Kevin Kelly*
+> *"Three things you need: The ability to not give up something till it works, the ability to give up something that does not work, and the trust in other people to help you distinguish between the two." -- Kevin Kelly*
 > *"If a man will begin with certainties he shall end in doubts; but if he will be content to begin with doubts he shall end in certainties."
 -- Francis Bacon*
 > *"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."